-To remove the countertop, you will usually find screws in the corners that need to be taken out.
-After the screws are gone, you might find that the countertop will need some jimmying with a pry bar, as quite often they have been fastened with adhesive to keep them in place.
+To remove the countertop, you will usually find screws in the corners that need to be removed.
+After the screws are gone, you might find that the countertop will need some jimmying with a pry bar, as quite often, they have been fastened with adhesive to keep them in place.

 Once you have lifted the countertop off and put it aside, you should have access to the screws in the back of the cabinet, connecting it to the wall.
-Unscrew these and you should be ready to pull the whole vanity out.
+Unscrew these; you should be ready to pull the whole vanity out.

 Before putting the new vanity in, check the floor and walls for any evidence of rot or dampness.
 If you find anything that doesn’t look right, then now is the time to get it fixed.
-Don’t be tempted to cover it up with your new vanity, as it will lead to more problems down the track.
+Don’t be tempted to cover it up with your new vanity, as it will lead to more problems.

 Next, you want to measure where the pipes will come in at the back of your new vanity. you will need to cut a hole in the back of your vanity to accommodate these pipes, try to cut the hole a little large than the actual pipes so that they slip through easily.
-You will also need to mark off where the studs are in the wall so that you can line up the screws properly.
+You will also need to mark off where the studs are in the wall to line up the screws properly.

-Slide your new vanity into place and make sure that it is sitting flush up against the wall, and that it is sitting level on the floor.
-If one side is higher than the other (which is quite often the case in older homes), you may need to slip some shims under the cabinet to even it up.
+Slide your new vanity into place and make sure that it is sitting flush up against the wall and that it is sitting level on the floor.
+If one side is higher than the other (often in older homes), you may need to slip some shims under the cabinet to even it up.

 Depending on the style of vanity you have chosen, you may need to install the faucets onto the countertop before putting them in place.
-Once you have done this, apply some adhesive to the top of the cabinet so that the countertop fits securely on top.
+Once you have done this, apply some adhesive to the top of the cabinet so that the countertop fits securely.
 Be careful not to overdo this, as you don’t want the adhesive to leak through the edges.